horkenw/bootstrapDynamicMenu/README.md

 ##Attention
+  Browser test:
+  * Chrome: OK!
+  * Firefox: OK!
+  * EDGE: OK!
+  * IE: NO!(see ps)

   !
-I use es6 templat style to make JSON data, so it does not work on IE browser. if you want to support IE, replace es6 template format to normal style like '{"name":"MenuList","start":[{"name":"Layer_1","url":"","menu":[{"name":"Layer_1_1","url":""......', with no space, no break line then it can support IE too.
+PS: I use es6 templat style to make JSON data, so it does not work on IE browser. if you want to support IE, replace es6 template format to normal style like '{"name":"MenuList","start":[{"name":"Layer_1","url":"","menu":[{"name":"Layer_1_1","url":""......', with no space, no break line then it can support IE too.

 JSON format